junxit/us-congress-bills-115/metadata.md

 - 2017-05-04 — Introduced in Senate
 - 2017-05-04 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2017-08-03 — Message on Senate action sent to the House.
+- 2017-08-03 — Passed Senate without amendment by Unanimous Consent. (text: CR S4788)
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4788)
+- 2017-08-03 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S4787-4788)
+- 2017-08-03 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S4787-4788)